 Furthermore, demand response efforts were present during these two events, so actual demand was likely higher than what is reflected at those times.

-Using the model, we ran an “increased renewable, no storage” scenario to see how building an alternative electricity generation mix would have performed over the study period.
+Using the model, we ran an “increased renewable, no storage” scenario to see how building an alternative ERCOT generation mix would have performed over the study period.
 In this scenario, we increased wind and solar capacity by more than four times the current capacity and kept the existing nuclear power plants and hydro sites at their current operating capacity.
-We removed natural gas and coal-fired resources from the energy generation mix and did not consider storage alternatives.
+We removed natural gas and coal-fired resources from the ERCOT energy mix and did not consider storage alternatives.

 As a result of various model iterations (i.e., changing assumptions and reviewing results), we identified the following questions, which will be explored in future episodes.